CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/add-backup-to-application.md

 # {{% param title %}}

-This guide describes how to configure a scheduled backup of the Application Server.
+This guide describes how to configure a scheduled backup of the Application Servers.
 This will backup the application's reliable collections, the cluster's configuration, the service's appsettings, manifests and settings.

 ## Configure the Backup Script